 – It is ideal for you to start and maintain a relationship with your child, through letter writing and sending photos.
 In many cases, they come to think of you as their family.

 The PFP Junior Program allows us to help a larger number of needy Ugandan children to obtain an education.
 The children who benefit from our PFP Junior Program live in our neighborhood and are unable to afford school fees, uniform fees and school supplies.
 Because they have families to look after them, these children do not live in our home.
-Rather, these children live with their families and are sponsored through PFP for education and medical costs only.
+Rather, these children live with their families and are sponsored through PFP for their education costs.

 During school holidays, while the children are at home, we keep them busy and learning with supplemental education programs including: